Fuel Your World Cup Feast l 26% OFF Sitewide l Use code SUMMER26 at checkout

 August 10, 2025

-There's barely a week goes by where we don't get asked the question from a curious inquisitor at our market stall 'What even is Piccalilli?'
-In fact, if we had a pound for every time we are asked for an explanation of the difference between Chlillililli and Sillylilli, we could probably retire without ever needing to sell another jar!
+There's barely a week goes by where we don't get asked the question from a curious inquisitor at our market stall 'What is Piccalilli and how do you use it?'

 Few condiments are as cheerful on the plate — or as intriguing in their history — as piccalilli.
 That bright yellow jar of tangy, crunchy vegetables has been a fixture on British tables for centuries.
 But where did it come from?
 Like many great food traditions, piccalilli is the product of culinary travel, trade, and a bit of British ingenuity.